microsoft/pai/docs/tools/node_maintain.md

 ## Overview

-Graceful decommissioning could minimize the impact on existing job when remove unhealthy nodes.
+Graceful decommissioning could minimize the impact on existing job when removing unhealthy nodes.
 This is a tool to help you achieve it in OpenPAI.

 In OpenPAI, an unhealthy node-list records the nodes to be decommissioned.